Security Failure? Our Legal Take: 3 Injured in Campus Crossing Apartment Shooting, Statesboro

 Our Legal Take

-What security measures, such as surveillance cameras and security patrols, were in place to protect patrons at the time of the shooting?
+• How did the gunman gain entry to the property?
+What parking lot security measures, such as gated-entry, fencing, surveillance cameras, bright lighting, and security patrols, were in place and working at the time of the shooting?

-• September 2016 crime reports, from Spotcrime.comreveal a number of assaults and robberies in the surrounding area.
-Was the property owner aware of any prior incidents of violence on or near the property?
-If so, were additional security precautions implemented by the property owners or management to deter crime?
+• Have there been prior incidents of violence on or near property?
+If so, were any additional security precautions implemented by the apartment complex owner or management to deter crime?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the shopping center owner or management company failed to provide adequate security, the victim’s family may elect to seek justice and pursue a legal claim for his wrongful death.
+Should the facts of this matter reveal that the apartment complex owner or management company failed to provide adequate security, Mr. Keeley may elect to seek justice and pursue a legal claim for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.